Simhyeon/r4d/docs/meta.md

 * [ ] Update blog contents,
     * [ ] Splitc doesn't utilize file_path which is a shame.

-* [x] Remove unnecessary collect calls
-    - Not 100% but calls that are blatnatly insignificant

 * [x] Rad backtrace prints strangely for deterred  macro
     * [ ] This fix should also affect template crate.... damn it.
 Actually no, but keep in mind that user configured deterred macro doesn't set macro name properly without template related update.

-* [ ] Consider implementing arrays
-* [ ] Syscmd's inner call is not redirected.
-Thus you cannot pipe into othe files within syscmd.
-Warn this in macro man

-* [ ] Argument parsing to return a slice of values not a string would be good I guess?
-    - This needs to implement cow manipulation and I'm... ok maybe later

 : ORDERED :
 1. [ ] Update r4d version in gdengine